regularjs/guide/en/advanced/component.md

 ##nested component

-regular's component is __nestable__ if it has a registered name. there is two way to register a component.
+regular's component is __nestable__ if it has a registered name. there are two ways to register a component.

 1. specify the name attribute at node that contains the template-string.